CharlieDigital/covidcureid/README.md

 We will need the following resources:

-1. CosmosDB - This is where we will store our data.
+1. **CosmosDB** - This is where we will store our data.
 You will need to grab the [Azure CosmosDB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) for local testing.
-2. Storage - This is where we will push the raw files AND where we will keep the static application files from `web`.
+2. **Storage** - This is where we will push the raw files AND where we will keep the static application files from `web`.
 You will also need to grab the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) for local testing.
-3. Functions - When the files are pushed into Storage, this will trigger a Function to process the file and move the data into CosmosDB.
+3. **Functions** - When the files are pushed into Storage, this will trigger a Function to process the file and move the data into CosmosDB.
 See the next step.

 ## Setup

+*These steps cover the initial project setup and are not required for development since they will have already been performed.
+See **Development** below for the development flow*

 The application requires [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash).

 1. From the `server` directory in a command line, run `func init CovidCureIdApp` to initialize the Azure Functions application.
 2. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.Storage`
+3. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.Storage.Queues --prerelease`
-3. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB`
+4. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB`
-4. Create a directory `Functions` under `CovidCureIdApp` and then run `func new` to create a new Function
+5. Create a directory `Functions` under `CovidCureIdApp` and then run `func new` to create new Functions

 To create the locally emulated blob storage, use the following: